 Buy a Migratory Bird Stamp and a Management Area Permit!

-Duck Stamps are available at most large U.S. Post Offices, National Wildlife Refuges (with Visitor Centers), and various sporting goods stores.
-Or get yours online.
+Duck Stamps are available at most large U.S. Post Offices, National Wildlife Refuges (with Visitor Centers) and various sporting goods stores.
+Or get yours online from the USFWS, the Georgia Ornithological Society or the American Birding Association.
 Do your part today to help support habitat conservation!

 The Florida Fish and Wildlife Conservation Commission offers annual Wildlife Management Area permits for $26.50.
 The purchase of Management Area Permits or daily use permits helps support wildlife management activities on 5.8 million acres in Florida.
 A Management Area Permit or daily use permit is required when using Andrews WMA, Three Lakes WMA, Fred C. Babcock/Cecil M. Webb WMA, Chassahowitzka WMA, J.W.
 Corbett WMA, Tosohatchee WMA, and those portions of Hilochee WMA in Lake County for any recreational activities other than hunting.
 Order your WMA permit today and help Florida's wildlife thrive!